joel0611/sudoku-solver/README.md

 1. Modify the grid variable to represent the Sudoku puzzle you want to solve.
 Use 0 for empty cells and fill in the initial values.
 2. Run the script in a Python environment.
 3. The script will attempt to solve the Sudoku puzzle and print the solution if one exists.

+## Contributing
+Feel free to contribute to this project by improving the code, adding features, or providing documentation enhancements.
+Just create a pull request with your changes.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.